uihilab/HydroLang/README.md

 For argument examples for a specific function, please refer to the library's [documentation page](https://hydro-lang.herokuapp.com/index.html).

+## Community
+The flexibility of using a modular architecture, open-source libraries, and not requiring installation provides a unique opportunity for scalability and upgrades, thus, creating the potential for the library to grow by becoming a community-based framework with collaborations from research institutions or individuals with expertise.
+HydroLang can be customized and extended by interested parties to suit for specific use cases, development environments, project requirements, and data resources.
+We encourage everyone to help extend HydroLang by either:
+* filing an issue to request certain features, functionality, and data,
+* implementing the desired capability on a fork, and submitting a pull request.

+Furthermore, for community building, we encourage users of HydroLang to share their models, codes, and case studies on [HydroLang-Models repository](https://github.com/uihilab/HydroLang-Models).

 ## Feedback
 Please feel free to send feedback to us on any issues found by filing an issue.